pytorch/rfcs/README.md

 ## RFC Postponement
-Some RFC pull requests are tagged with the "postponed" label when they are closed (as part of the rejection process).
-An RFC closed with "postponed" is marked as such because we want neither to think about evaluating the proposal nor about implementing the described feature until some time in the future, and we believe that we can afford to wait until then to do so.
+Some RFC pull requests are tagged with the "shelved" label when they are closed (as part of the rejection process).
+An RFC closed with "shelved" is marked as such because we want neither to think about evaluating the proposal nor about implementing the described feature until some time in the future, and we believe that we can afford to wait until then to do so.